 - Much lighter weight than traditional crampons, only 16.2 oz per pair.

-- No special bag required to carry them, just clip to your pack with a carabiner or stuff in a pocket
+- No special bag is required to carry them, just clip them to your pack with a carabiner or stuff them in a pocket

 - Idiot-proof to put on or take off (no training, fitting, or practice required)